jonaskarmush-debug/Credit-risk-predictor/README.md

 Built by Jonas Karmush

+NOTE: You need to install VS code and python before any of this works.

 IMPORTANT NOTE BEFORE YOU START!
 This is my absolute first code and i've genuinely no idea how to make this simpler but this is the only way ive found to start the app, I'll look for a way to make it easier in the near future
 Step 1: Download the ZIP file and extract it somewhere on your computer